Azure/batch-shipyard/docs/99-current-limitations.md

 * Compute pool resize down (i.e., removing nodes from a pool) is not supported when peer-to-peer transfer is enabled.
 * The maximum number of compute nodes with peer-to-peer enabled is currently 40 for Linux pools for non-UserSubscription Batch accounts.
+This check is no longer performed before a pool is created and will instead result in a ResizeError on the pool if not all compute nodes can be allocated.
 * Data movement between Batch tasks as defined by `input_data`:`azure_batch` is restricted to Batch accounts with keys (non-AAD).
 * Virtual network support in Batch pools can only be used with